Two women jumping beside the Georgia State Line sign

 Morgan and I jumping in excitement at the Georgia state line.

-We spent a full day driving to Georgia, checking into a cute little cabin at the Enota Mountain Retreat near Hiawassee.
-The cabin included a little kitchen area, a bathroom with shower, a king sized bed and a fold out sofa that butted up against the bed.
-Our backpacks and dogs took up whatever little space remained in the cottage.
-It was absolutely perfect for a good night’s sleep and a place to stash our suitcase of clean clothes while we hiked.
+We spent a full day driving to Georgia and checked into a cute little cabin at Enota Mountain Retreat near Hiawassee.
+The cabin had just enough: a small kitchen, a bathroom with a shower, a king-sized bed, and a fold-out sofa that practically kissed the bed.
+Our backpacks and dogs filled every remaining inch of space.
+It was absolutely perfect for a good nightโ€™s sleepโ€”and for stashing our suitcase of โ€œclean clothes we would definitely miss later.โ€

 An upclose photo of a log cabin, with its door open.